Nuance-XINFRA/Hera-Monitoring/README.md

 * *carbon.conf*: This is the Carbon (the backend use by Graphite) Configuration file.
 The one we provide should be good for most of the cases but feel free to customize it.
 * *storage-schemas.conf*: Another Carbon Configuration file.
 This one is useful to configure the retentions of your Graphite data.

-### Kibana

-* *config.js.*: This is the Kibana configuration file.
-The one we provide specify the correct host/port for the other services Kibana needs to communicate with.

 ### Logstash

 * The *config* folder: This is where you have to put your Logstash rules.
 The ones we provide, include SNMP trap and Lumberjack inputs, filter rules for SNMP traps and Log4j logs and finally, an output definition to Elasticsearch.
-* The *mib* folder: This is where you can place your MIB files for your SNMP traps.
 * The *ssl* folder: This is where you'll find the RSA keys used for Lumberjack communications.
 Feel free to use yours.

 ### Monitoring Proxy (Nginx)